 Notes

-1 This is a compilation of the Bail Act 1982 and includes the amendments made by the other written laws referred to in the following table 1a, 3.
+1 This reprint is a compilation as at 6 March 2009 of the Bail Act 1982 and includes the amendments made by the other written laws referred to in the following table 1a, 4.
 The table also contains information about any reprint.

 Compilation table